storage boxes inside home

 • Retirement: Retiring looks different for everyone, but it may involve downsizing your home, traveling more frequently or moving to a different city or state altogether.
 A storage unit can be a great place to keep all the belongings you still want to keep but don’t need to keep with you 24/7.

-• Military Deployment: Military personnel often face long-term (overseas) deployments or frequent relocations.
+• Military deployment: Military personnel often face long-term (overseas) deployments or frequent relocations.
 During these periods, long-term storage provides a secure and practical solution for safeguarding your belongings.

-• Hobby Storage: Enthusiasts and collectors of items like vintage cars and antiques can use storage units — which are climate-controlled — to protect valuables.
+• Hobby storage: Enthusiasts and collectors of items like vintage cars and antiques can use storage units, which are climate-controlled, to protect valuables.

-• Small Business Inventory: If you’re a small business owner, you may need long-term storage for your inventory, especially if you operate out of your home.
+• Small business inventory: If you’re a small business owner, you may need long-term storage for your inventory, especially if you operate out of your home.
 Storage units are the perfect place to keep additional products, promotional materials and other goods without having to rent additional business space.

-3. How to Choose the Right Unit Size
+5. Finding the Right Unit Size

-Finding the right storage unit size depends on the types of items you need to store.
-You should start by making a detailed list of everything you plan to keep in your unit, including furniture, boxes, appliances and any irregularly shaped items like bikes or musical instruments.
+Start by making a detailed list of everything you plan to keep in your unit, including furniture, boxes, appliances and any irregularly shaped items like bikes or musical instruments.
 Then reference the unit sizes below (or use our Size Guide tool) to estimate how much storage space you’ll need.

 Small Units (5’x5’ to 5’x10’)